 - Students must be graduates of an accredited high school or possess a General Education Development (GED) certificate.

 - The Central Carolina Technical College registrar must have receipt of all official transcripts (including high school and all regionally accredited institutions for desired course transfer).

 - Meet computer competency required for placement into online courses.

-- Completed all developmental and prerequisite courses prior to acceptance into the Inpatient Medical Coding program.
+- Qualified applicants must have all developmental and prerequisite courses prior to acceptance into the Inpatient Medical Coding program.

 - The Inpatient Medical Coding Program has limited enrollment and students are admitted annually in the fall semester.

 - Qualify for acceptance by either successful completion of the MRCO program or previous employment as a medical coder within the last two years.

 - Students’ acceptance into the program is contingent upon completion and submission of the AMCO application form to the Program Manager.
 Applications will be processed in the order in which they are submitted.

 - Applications will be accepted into the AMCO program until all seats are filled.

 No student may apply to more than one Health Sciences program at a time.